Sydney COVID-19 cases fall as curbs ease in virus hotspots - Up News Info

 Nearly half of Australia’s 25 million people is in lockdown after the Delta variant spread rapidly in Sydney and Melbourne, its largest cities, forcing officials there to abandon a COVID-zero target and shift to rapid vaccinations to ease curbs.

-As the vaccine rollout gathers speed, with 53% of NSW’s adult population fully vaccinated, some restrictions on gatherings were relaxed on Monday in 12 of the worst-hit suburbs in Sydney’s west.
-Time limits for outdoor exercise were lifted, while the fully vaccinated people can gather outside in groups of five.
+As the vaccine rollout gathers speed, with 53% of NSW’s adult population fully vaccinated, some restrictions were relaxed on Monday in 12 of the worst-hit suburbs in Sydney’s west.
+Time limits for outdoor exercise were lifted, while fully vaccinated people can gather outside in groups of five.

 Neighboring Victoria state, which includes Melbourne, logged one new death and 567 new infections, its biggest daily rise this year, a day after revealing its roadmap back to freedom when vaccinations reach 70%, expected around Oct.
 26.